Star Trek (1971 video game): Reception and legacy

 Multiple commercial versions of the game were released in addition to the free ports.
 Apple Inc. released a version for the Apple II+ called Apple Trek in 1979, and Atari, Inc. released a version for the Atari 2600 as Stellar Track in 1980.
-The TRS-80 had at least three separate commercially available Star Trek games, including Trek-80 by Processor Technology (later retitled Invasion Force) which added more interactivity and a number of new options incorporated from the unrelated Trek73, a second Trek-80 by Judges Guild, and Startrek 3.5 from Adventure International.
+The TRS-80 had at least three separate commercially available Star Trek games, including Trek-80 for the Sol-20 (and compatibles) by Processor Technology (later retitled Invasion Force) which added more interactivity and a number of new options incorporated from the unrelated Trek73, a second Trek-80 by Judges Guild, and Startrek 3.5 from Adventure International.
 Acornsoft released a version titled Galaxy for their computer systems, and Tandy Computers released Space Trek for theirs.
 Yet another version was written in BASICA for the IBM Personal Computer in 1982, Video Trek 88; written by Windmill Software, it used numbers for most commands, like the earlier BYTE version.
 Apex Software released TI-Trek for the TI-99/4A in 1983, which incorporates speech if the speech synthesizer is present.
 1984's Star Fleet I: The War Begins by Interstel is a variant released commercially for several computer systems, the first in the Star Fleet series.

 Numerous hobby projects have continued to port the original game versions and enhanced variants to other languages and systems through to today.
 Additionally, some commercial games have been inspired by Star Trek, such as Star Raiders (1980), which was initially designed as a real time, 3D version of the game.
 As late as 1994, the collective Star Trek variants were still popular enough that Computer Gaming World claimed that the otherwise unrelated Stellar Explorers gameplay was directly based on it, and that "anyone who remembers the old Trek games[...] will know exactly what this game is all about".